 Basic Fellowship in Cardiovascular Disease

-All fellows participate in a world-class outpatient clinic during at least three of their four years.
+All fellows participate in a world-class outpatient clinic during their fellowship, where they see a wide range of cardiac pathology.
 Fellows are matched with a team of attendings, nurses, and administrative support personnel with whom they remain throughout their training.

 Cardiovascular disease fellows may continue their training at UVA with advanced fellowships in six different subspecialties.
 More

 information on these programs can be found here.

 All training programs are conducted at a single hospital location with state-of-the-art facilities and educational opportunities among a collegial group of faculty committed to the teaching mission.